Table of Contents

 • Trade schools offer specialized, career-focused training in a narrow field of study and can be completed more quickly and affordably than a 4-year degree.

-• Online degree programs offer flexibility and potentially lower costs compared to traditional on-campus programs.
+• Online degree programs offer flexibility and potentially lower costs than traditional on-campus programs.

 • Considering your career goals and financial situation can help determine if a trade school, community college, or online program is the best option.